 Women are statistically less likely to develop mesothelioma than men, largely due to a lack of occupational asbestos exposure.
 However, women often face secondhand or environmental exposure to the toxin and are still susceptible to asbestos diseases.
-According to the most recent data, in 2015 about 40% of all mesothelioma cases occurred in women.
+According to the most recent data, in 2015 nearly 40% of all mesothelioma cases occurred in women.

 Along with different sources of asbestos exposure, mesothelioma and other asbestos-related diseases typically develop differently in women compared to men.
 Often, women are diagnosed at earlier ages and face different kinds of symptoms as the disease develops.
 Female patients also tend to have better survival rates than men.